WebOfTrust/keri/docs/Q-and-A-Security.md

 2. Event signing
 3. Event signature verification.

 The second two may be protected with threshold structures making them difficult to attack.
-KERI prerotation also protects event signing in the sense that a side channel attack on the signing keys is recoverable via the pre-rotation keys.
+KERI pre-rotation also protects event signing in the sense that a side channel attack on the signing keys is recoverable via the pre-rotation keys.
 Event signing is a form of key compromise.
 The third one event signature verification is the one someone is most likely to take issue with and so should be caveated.
 One can attack someone’s event signing infrastructure (code) and fool someone into believing that an invalid signature is a valid signature.
 But it is difficult to attack everyone’s event signature verification infrastructure in any general way so its not usually a very worthwhile attack.
 You are attacking the validator not the controller.
 So usually it is assumed that signature verification just works.
 So a really world class security expert would take exception with the additional statement  “no other other attacks are possible” vs simply saying that all attacks must start with with key compromise.
 Usually stating that something is impossible is a bad idea.
 Everything is possible eventually.\
 (*SamMSmith*)

 ### **Q: How does KERI guarantee the consistency and security of its logs?